| |

 Track Listing: 1.
 Oh, Boy!, 2.
 Not Fade Away, 3.
 You’ve Got Love, 4.
 Maybe Baby, 5.
 It’s Too Late, 6.
 Tell Me How, 7.
 That’ll Be the Day, 8.
 I’m Looking for Someone to Love, 9.
 An Empty Cup (And a Broken Date), 10.
 Send Me Some Lovin’, 11.
 Last Night, 12.
 Rock Me My Baby

 Tonight, we’re driving down Interstate 80, heading west to cow country, and there is an air of agitation simmering fast in the stuffy Delta 88.
-It is a Hot August Night in January or June or any other month.
-It it is always a Hot August Night.
-It is Neil Diamond for the umpteenth time.
+It is a Hot August Night in January or June or any month.
+It is always a Hot August Night, the Neil Diamond playing for the umpteenth time.

-Weary cries of “Come on,” won’t change a thing.
+Weary cries of “Come on,” or “You've got to be kidding me,” won’t change a thing.
 We know this by now.
 We’re in the back seat.
 Mom and Dad are in complete control in front.
 From where we sit, the radio dials are halfway to Mars.

 “All of my love